Code-Institute-Submissions/Milestone-Project-168/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+JSHint was used to check there were no errors or potential problems in the JavaScript code.

 ### Testing User Stories from User Experience (UX) Section

 - #### Site user goals
-    1. As site user, I want
+    1. As a site user, I want to navigate the site easily and understand what the site is offering.
         -   Upon entering the site
-    2. As a site user, I want
+    2. As a site user, I want to be entertained by the games on offer, they should be fully interactive and I should be able to see how I am doing at all times, as well as being told if I win or lose.
         -   The
-    3.
+    3. As a site user, I want to be able to increase the difficulty of the game or make it more challanging by the use of levels or something.
+        -   The

 - #### Site owner goals
-    1. As a site owner, I want
+    1. As a site owner, I want to provide a clear website that is easy to navigate and read all text/info, with no distractions or broken links etc.
         -   The
-    2. As a site owner, I want
+    2. As a site owner, I want the games to be fun to play, but quite simple.
+I want the user to feel challenged but not frustrated.
         -   The
-    3.
+    3. As a site owner, I want the games to be interactive and to provide feedback to the user.
+I want the difficulty to increase with the inclusion of a level 2, with the view to creating more games and more levels in the future.
+        -   The

 ### Further Testing

 -   The Website was tested on Google Chrome, Microsoft Edge and FireFox browsers to check it loaded correctly.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7 Plus & Android phones to check it loaded correctly.
+-   The website was viewed on a variety of devices such as Desktop, Laptop and a variety of iPhones & Android phones to check it loaded correctly.
 -   The website was tested on Responsinator to ensure responsiveness on all devices.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 This was done by frequently moving from one page by clicking the button links for all pages on all devices.
 -